 Some basic questions to ask your doctor include:

 Don't hesitate to ask questions during your appointment when you don't understand something.

 Tests and diagnosis

-Your doctor will do a physical exam.
-He or she will ask you a number of questions about your mental and physical health to help determine what may be causing your suicidal thinking and to determine the best treatment.
+Your doctor may do a physical exam, tests and in-depth questioning about your mental and physical health to help determine what may be causing your suicidal thinking and to determine the best treatment.

 Mental health conditions